PaulGilmartin/django-pgpubsub/docs/index.rst

 by running ``docker compose up``.
 This will create two containers, one with a postgres database and one with a django application running the ``manage.py listen`` command.
-You can then run the tests by running ``docker compose exec app ./manage.py test``.
+You can then run the tests by running ``docker compose exec app pytest``.
 Alternatively, if you want to run tests on Pycharm, you should override the ``entrypoint`` in the ``app`` service of ``docker-compose.yml`` to be ``''``.